-As the 2023 cycling season starts to get underway in the Pacific Northwest, many of you are cleaning out the old bike garage and perhaps thinking about upgrading your steed this year.
+As the cycling season starts to get underway in the Pacific Northwest, many of you are cleaning out the old bike garage and perhaps thinking about upgrading your steed this year.
 But what can you do with your old, trusty two wheeled companion?
 Donate it!
 There are many places in Portland that accept bicycle donations, but the one we recommend is our long time partner, The Community Cycling Center.
 They opened almost 30 years ago with the mission to broaden access to bicycling and to help build a vibrant community where people of all backgrounds use bicycles to stay healthy and connected.
-The Community Cycling Center has been a fixture on our Classic event for decades, helping riders keep their bikes clean and running smoothly, as well as charging up electronic devices.
-Funds raised on Classic help support their annual Holiday Bike Drive, where they donate bikes and helmets to over 300 children each year.
+The Community Cycling Center has been a fixture on our events for decades, helping riders keep their bikes clean and running smoothly, as well as charging up electronic devices.
+Funds raised on events help support their annual Holiday Bike Drive, where they donate bikes and helmets to over 300 children each year.

 Can the Community Cycling Center pick up my bikes?